caelenm/pass.go/README.md

 ## Code
 The code is written in Go and consists of two main functions: `generatePassword` and `main`.
 The `generatePassword` function generates the password based on the provided input, while the `main` function handles user input and displays the generated password.

+## Warning
+USE AT YOUR OWN RISK: We are not responsible for any lost, stolen, or hacked passwords, or any misuse of the software.
+By using this stateless password manager, you acknowledge that you understand the risks and limitations of the software and release us from any liability.
+It is your responsibility to use the software in a secure and responsible manner, and to take all necessary precautions to protect your passwords and sensitive information.

 ## Customization
 To increase security, you can customize the entropy string by replacing the fixed string `"0"` with a random string of your choice.
 However, make sure to back up the custom file and keep it confidential to avoid losing access to your generated passwords.